The following is an excerpt from the weekly Earnings Trends article. To see the full article, please click here .

 And More Positive Revenue Surprises

-Most of the remaining Q2 earnings reports are from the beleaguered Retail sector, which will likely put downward pressure on Q3 estimates.
+Weak results from the remaining companies, more than half of which are from the beleaguered Retail sector, which will likely put downward pressure on Q3 estimates.
 But even then, the magnitude of negative revisions for Q3 will be the lowest that we have seen in a while.
 If sustained over the next reporting season (Q3 earnings season), this will represent a material improvement in the corporate earnings picture.

 - The 2014 Q2 earnings season is presenting a much improved picture of the overall earnings picture relative to what we have become used to seeing in recent quarters.

 - The Retail sector's results have been no better than what we have been seeing in other recent quarters.
-Total earnings for the 60.5% of retail sector companies in the S&P 500 that have reported results are up +2% on +5.9% higher revenues.
-Most of the sector leaders like Wal-Mart ( WMT ), Macy's ( M ) and others have guided lower for the current period.
+Total earnings for the 79.1% of retail sector companies in the S&P 500 that have reported results are up +2.0% on +5.6% higher revenues.
+Most of the sector leaders like Wal-Mart ( WMT ), Target ( TGT ), Macy's ( M ) and others have guided lower for the current period.

 - The top-down 'EPS' estimate for the S&P 500 is currently $117 for 2014 and $125 for 2015, while the bottom-up estimate are $116 and $130, respectively.